 Are we asking too much of our teachers?
 In light of a 2022 Grattan Report, we look at what teachers are expecting from their vocation, versus the reality.

 “Would you ask a doctor to be the hospital car park attendant at times?
 If not, why would you ask that of teachers?”

-The survey results are contained in the report, Making Time for Great Teaching: A Guide for Principals.
+In 2022, the Grattan Institute released a landmark study into teacher workloads: Making Time for Great Teaching: A Guide for Principals.
 Among many revelations, several of which weren’t very surprising to those already working in the profession, the report showed that “more than 90% of teachers say they don’t have enough time to prepare effectively for classroom teaching — the core of their job”.

 The Grattan Institute’s findings echo the experiences as a teacher, vice-principal and education consultant to EdSmart, Sam Sapuppo.
 As he says, “I believe that we need to urgently address four key areas if we’re serious about reducing the non-teaching duties we expect teachers to do while increasing the time they have available to develop more engaging lessons and boost face-to-face teaching time.”

 These critical areas are:

 1. Redefining the role of teachers — including teacher levels, the types of teachers and staffing in schools;